roblevay/DP300/backup.md

-## 🛠️ Step 3 – Create a Storage Account in Azure
+## 🛠️ Step 3 – Backup the database to the container

 1. In **SQL Server Management Studio**, in Object Explorer, select the database **Adventureworks2017**
 2. At **Destination**, select **URL**